Austin Apartments That Actually Allow Large Dogs (Verified List)

 Yes, really.
 A pet resume sounds ridiculous.
 But it works.

 Will it override an insurance-mandated breed restriction?
-No. But at properties where the leasing manager has some discretion β€” especially smaller, locally managed communities β€” it absolutely tips the scale.
+No. But at properties where the leasing manager has some discretion, especially smaller, locally managed communities, it absolutely tips the scale.

 Offer a Larger Deposit

 If a property is on the fence about your large dog, offering a larger pet deposit can help.
 Texas has no legal cap on security deposits, so properties can accept a higher deposit if they choose.
 Frame it this way: “Would a $500 deposit instead of $300 make a difference?”
 For locally managed properties, this works more often than you’d expect.
+When you eventually move out, our guide to getting your deposit back covers the Texas timeline and process.

 Get Your Vet Records Ready Before You Tour